Morning, Thursday, 30th April 2020

 Engagement with policy officials at this conference

 This Policy Forum for Wales conference has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: Welsh Government; Healthcare Inspectorate Wales; HSE; MoJ; National Probation Service and the ONS.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: the HSE; Healthcare Inspectorate Wales; MoJ; National Probation Service; ONS and the Welsh Government.